dezlidezlidezli/ahokore/README.md

 V1 is tested to be fully working, and uses a nice!nano.

-V2 protypes have been ordered
+V2 protypes have been ordered, and will be soon tested.

 All work in this repository is released into the public domain.
 See the license file for more details.